Kotlin/KEEP/proposals/jvm-expose-boxed.md

 fun weirdIncrement(x: java.lang.Object): java.lang.Object
 ```

-More concretely, if `@JvmExposeBoxed` is applied to a callable using `Result` either as parameter or return type, that position should be treated as a non-value class.
+More concretely, if `@JvmExposeBoxed` is applied to a function or accessor using `Result` either as parameter or return type, that position should be treated as a non-value class.

+### Annotations

+Annotations should be carried over to the boxed variant of a declaration, with the exception of `@JvmName` and `@JvmExposeBoxed`.

+- If a declaration has a `@JvmName` annotation, that should appear only in the _unboxed_ variant, which is the one whose name is affected.
+- If a declaration has a `@JvmExposeBoxed` annotation, that should appear only in the _boxed_ variant.

 ### Other design choices